bensteinberg/pgreport/README.md

 At the moment, there is one change per report, but a future version could allow for multiple changes.

-A possible enhancement is to try to confirm that the line for the change is correctly identified in the PG text file by measuring the Levenshtein distance between the source and correction.
-This may not be worth the effort, since each change requires human review in any case.
+I've experimented with confirming that the line for the change is correctly identified in the PG text file by measuring the Levenshtein distance between the source and correction.
+This is slow, and probably not worth the effort, since each change requires human review in any case.